-Before you stop payments: to start deferment (and stop making payments) you’ll need to apply and qualify – it’s not automatic.
+- Deferment First: To start deferment (and stop making payments) you’ll need to apply and qualify – it’s not automatic.
 If you stop making payments prematurely, you risk damaging your credit.

-Qualifying for deferment: you’ll need to document your case to qualify.
+- Qualifying for Deferment: You’ll need to document your case to qualify.
 There are two ways to claim that you're eligible: attest that you're actively seeking work, or show that you're eligible for something like state unemployment benefits.

 You can stop making payments in deferment, but interest still might be charged to your accounts.
 If you have subsidized loans, the interest will be paid for you.
 However, with unsubsidized loans, you'll either need to pay those interest costs every month or add those interest costs on top of your loan balance (known as capitalizing the interest).